Discovering Git: Key Features and Advantages of Distributed Version Control

 After a pull request is approved:

-- Click “New Merge Request” on GitHub.
+- Click on "New Merge Request" on GitHub.

-- Resolve any conflict if necessary.
+- Resolve any conflicts if necessary.

 - Confirm the merge.

-7. View the Change History
+7. View Change History

-8. Make Changes
+8. Discard Changes

-9. Save temporarily
+9. Temporarily Save

 Advantages of Using Git in Software Development